 Unfortunately, there are many misconceptions about organ donation.

-Myth — If I am in a car accident and the doctors or nurses find out that I am a registered organ donor, they will not try to save my life.
+Myth — If I am in a car accident, and the doctors and nurses find I’m a registered organ donor, they will not try to save my life.

 Fact — Doctors, nurses, and other medical professionals will do everything they can to save your life.

-Myth — I have a history of medical illness, therefore, my organs aren’t able to be donated.
+Myth — I have a history of medical illnesses, therefore my organs cannot be donated.

-Fact — Few conditions or illnesses prevent someone from being a donor.
-The Center for Organ Recovery and Education (CORE) will determine the suitability of the organs at the time of passing.
+Fact — Few conditions or illnesses preclude someone from being an organ donor.
+The Center for Organ Recovery and Education (CORE) will determine the suitability or organs at the time of a donor’s death.

 Myth — I’m not the right age for organ donation.

-Fact —There is no age limit for organ donation.
-The general age limit for tissue donation is 80 and cornea donation is 70.
+Fact — There is no age limit for organ donation.
+The general age limit for tissue donation is 80 and for cornea donation 70.